 Sainsbury’s want to supply the store using 44 ton lorries from 5am until midnight, seven days a week.
 They claim this is necessary to make a store of this size viable.
-Residents say the viability of the store is not their problem – they have always said it is too big for the site and will blight their lives if there are only 5 delivery free hours each day.

 The Council refused the original application on 28th January 2014 stating that these hours of delivery ‘would have a detrimental impact on the amenity of local residents’.
 Indeed Sainsbury’s own noise assessment showed that 20 properties around the site would suffer sleep disturbing levels of noise for 19 hours every day.